Hardware-inspired Continuous Variables Quantum Optical Neural Networks: Benchmarks

 These datasets can be generated through \textit{scikit-learn} Python's library by setting different samples and noise levels.
 Specifically, the employed datasets for these benchmarks contain 500 balanced samples of noise $\epsilon=0.1$ for \emph{moons} and $\epsilon=0.05$ for \emph{circles}.
 The training sets are composed of 100 balanced samples---randomly chosen from the dataset---(50 for the validation sets), and the trained model is finally tested with all 500 samples.

-According to the previously defined features, $N=2$ modes are sufficient to perform the tasks since both problems are binary classifications and the input space is two-dimensional and real-valued.
+According to the previously defined features, QONNs of $N=2$ modes are sufficient to perform these tasks, since both problems are binary classifications and the input space is two-dimensional and real-valued.

-In Fig. \ref{fig:moons_circles_class}, upper row shows how a Gaussian QONN trains up to a linear decision boundary for the \emph{moons} problem, while a single-layer QONN with one neuron is able to fully discern between the two classes with a curved decision boundary, achieving perfect accuracy.
+In Fig. \ref{fig:moons_circles_class}, the upper row shows how a Gaussian QONN trains up to a linear decision boundary for the \emph{moons} problem, while a single-layer QONN with one neuron is able to fully discern between the two classes with a curved decision boundary, achieving perfect accuracy.
 On the other hand, the \emph{circles} problem needs a radial decision boundary in order to be solved.
-The lower row of Fig. \ref{fig:moons_circles_class} demonstrates that a $2$-mode QONN with just one neuron fails to capture such a boundary where a two-neuron QONN succeeds with perfect precision.
+The lower row of Fig. \ref{fig:moons_circles_class} demonstrates that a single-neuron QONN with two modes fails to capture such a boundary, where a single-neuron QONN with 3 modes instead succeeds with perfect precision.
+In this last case, adding the third optical mode gives freedom and balance to the output probabilities during the training of the two-category classification since one of the system modes is not observed, that is, the third mode acts as an auxiliary mode that modulates the outcomes of the first two modes whose output values are the ones denoting the probability of belonging to their respective classes.